Rust (fungus): Research

+Gene cloning and other methods of genetic engineering can provide a much wider range of R genes and other sources of rust resistance – with reduced delay before deployment – if regulation of genetic engineering permits.

 Control

 The control methods of rust fungus diseases depend largely on the life cycle of the particular pathogen.
 The following are examples of disease management plans used to control macrocyclic and demicyclic diseases: